- University of Southern California, Gould School of Law (J.D.) Order of the Coif; Arthur Manella Scholarship; Malcolm Lucas Award

 - University of Florida (B.S., Physics) cum laude; National Merit Scholar; Phi Beta Kappa

 - Hon.
 John A. Kronstadt, U.S. District Court, Central District of California

 Ms. Proctor specializes in helping clients manage and resolve patent infringement disputes across a wide range of technologies, including computer architecture, signal transmission, power electronics, and pharmaceuticals.
 Ms. Proctor handles patent litigation and contested patent office proceedings, particularly inter partes reviews (IPRs), through all phases including pre-litigation, trial, and appeal.
-In 2017, Ms. Proctor was named to the Southern California Rising Stars list by Super Lawyers.
+In 2017 and 2018, Ms. Proctor was named to the Southern California Rising Stars list by Super Lawyers.

 Before joining Irell, Ms. Proctor served as a law clerk to the Honorable John A. Kronstadt of the United States District Court for the Central District of California.